-- Maintain all measures discussed in Section 3.3 - Symptomatic residents should be placed on appropriate precautions.
-The duration of the precautions depends on the cause of the RI outbreak. - If a specific pathogen has been identified, maintain Contact and Droplet Precautions for the duration discussed in Table G: Organisms Commonly Associated with RI. - If no specific pathogen has been identified, symptomatic residents should remain in their rooms for the duration of the illness, which is resolution of acute respiratory infection symptoms or return to baseline. - Symptomatic residents will be allowed to attend medically necessary activities or appointments, they should wear an appropriate mask (as tolerated).
+- Are recommended to wear a mask for a total of 10 days from the onset of symptoms (even if the symptoms have resolved or improved) when in indoor settings - During the masking period the residents must return to their rooms whenever the mask needs to be removed (e.g. meals and snacks). - If a mask is not tolerated, the resident is recommended to complete 10 days of isolation in their room. - Symptomatic residents will be allowed to attend medically necessary activities or appointments, they are recommended to wear an appropriate mask (as tolerated).
 Ensure receiving facility/unit is notified of the potential outbreak so that appropriate precautions can be taken for the resident on arrival.
-Virtual visits should be arranged when possible - If symptomatic residents cannot remain in their room, they should avoid contact with other residents in common areas as much as possible.
+Virtual visits are recommended to be arranged when possible. - If symptomatic residents cannot remain in their room, they are recommended to avoid contact with other residents in common areas as much as possible.